·Are you looking to start your nursing career within the hospital, primary or aged and residential care settings in the Wellington district?

 If you are a New Zealand trained registered nurse who has completed a Bachelor of Nursing in New Zealand (or are about to), we invite you to apply.

 As a teaching hospital, continuing nursing education is supported through the senior nursing team in your area, clinical load sharing and support from the NETP Coordinator and University Nurse Lecturer.

-The aim of the NETP programme is to provide graduate nurses support and professional development in your transition from student to RN.
-CCDHB offers a post graduate nursing paper within the NETP programme and ensures that on successful completion of the programme graduates demonstrate competent nursing practice as evidenced in their Professional Development and Recognition Programme (PDRP) portfolio.
+The aim of the NETP programme is to provide graduates support and professional development in your transition from graduate to competent RN.
+CCDHB offers a post graduate nursing paper within the NETP programme and on successful completion of the programme graduates demonstrate competent nursing practice as evidenced in their Professional Development and Recognition Programme (PDRP) portfolio.

 The primary focus of the Victoria University paper is physical health assessment and clinical judgement at a graduate nurse level.
 You will be prioritised to complete the post graduate certificate in the following year if you wish.

 Previous NETP and NESP intakes showing the total numbers of new graduate Registered Nurses employed